aneldev/dyna-ts-react-module-boilerplate/README.md

 ## Link your modules easily

-In case that the `yarn link` doesn't work for any reason, this boilerplate offers a ready a unidirectional sync mechanism.
+In case that the `yarn link` doesn't work for any reason, this boilerplate offers a unidirectional sync mechanism.
+It updates other modules (npm packages) that depend on it.

 0. Copy `./syncExternalsList.sample.js` to `./syncExternalsList.js` once only.
 1. Update the `./syncExternalsList.js` list with external apps you want to keep them sync.